 The Enemy: Rush Skeletonweed (Chondrilla juncea L.) is a perennial plant that has infested several million acres in Idaho.
-Originally found in the early 80’s as a 5 acre patch near Horseshoe Bend in 20 years went to over 1 million acres.
-Noticeable leaves are found as rosettes which are sharply toothed like others in the Asteraceae family.
-Stem leaves are very small and inconspicuous and narrow, thus giving the plant the look of no leaves or skeletal in appearance.
+Originally found in the early 80’s as a five acre patch near Horseshoe Bend, it has grown to over 1 million acres in only 20 years.
+Noticeable, leaves are found as rosettes which are sharply toothed like others in the Asteraceae family.
+Stem leaves are very small, inconspicuous and narrow, thus giving the plant the look of no leaves or skeletal in appearance.
 Flowering heads are found scattered on the branches, approximately ¾ inch in diameter.
 This plant resembles an alfalfa plant after a migration of grasshoppers has stripped all the leaves off.
 To tell the difference look at the base of the stems.
 If the stem has small red hairs on the lower 3 to 4 inches, where other plants do not, it will be this noxious weed.
 One can also look for the milky latex that is produced if the stem is broken.

 The Strategy: The dandelion-like seeds float in the air for miles and miles.
-The plant is not foraged upon, invades very rapidly, which like the Boise National Forest, adds to its ability to destroy an ecosystem.
+The plant is not foraged upon and invades very rapidly, which, like in the Boise National Forest, adds to its ability to destroy an ecosystem.

 Bayer CropScience™ recommends their Perspective® herbicide.